 The fillets used in this recipe were about 4 ounces each.
 If your fillets are larger, they make take longer to cook, just cook until the fish is cooked through and flakes easily with a fork.

-I used 1 teaspoon of chili flakes in this curry.
+I used 1 teaspoon of crushed red pepper flakes in this curry.
 If you aren’t a fan of spice, you can omit.
 Alternatively, if you are, add more.

 I used baby potatoes, but you could totally use a regular ol’ potato; just cut into bite-sized chunks.